AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md

 Existing Marketo subscriptions will begin to be migrated to the Adobe Identity Management System in the second half of 2023.

+If you have a [new account](/help/marketo/product-docs/administration/marketo-with-adobe-identity/quick-guide.md){target="_blank"} (not just a new instance for an existing account) with Adobe Marketo Engage as of Feb 15, 2022, it may come integrated with the Adobe Identity Management System (IMS), depending on the product package purchased.
+To find out if you have it, please contact the Adobe Account Team (your Account Manager).

+Existing Marketo subscriptions will begin to be migrated to the Adobe Identity Management System in late 2023.
+At first, these migrations can occur only after you recontract your Marketo subscription.
+Adobe plans to start migrating Marketo users outside of recontracting events around mid-2024.

 >[!NOTE]
 >
->Marketo Support will not be able to provide any updates regarding Adobe IMS migration.
+>Marketo Support is not able to provide any updates regarding Adobe IMS migration.
 The Adobe Account Team will reach out with the estimated timeline in the coming months.
+For more information, please see [this article](/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md){target="_blank"}, and the [Frequently Asked Questions](/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md){target="_blank"}.

 ## Profile Levels {#profile-levels}